adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 White Paper section: III

-The stateless nature of the Æternity smart contracts makesit easy to build the following applications on Æternity'sblockchain.
+The stateless nature of the æternity smart contracts makesit easy to build the following applications on æternity'sblockchain.

 It is especially suitable for high-volume use-cases.